Penalties, special teams hurt Pitt in 51-6 blowout loss to Penn State - The Pitt News

 “You can’t shoot yourself in the foot.
 It’s as simple as that,” Wirginis said afterward.
 “We just have to eliminate those self-inflicted wounds.”

-While Pitt’s defense held firm, the offense continued its woes on the next two possessions.
-Penn State junior punter Blake Gillikin led the charge on the battle for field possession, pinning the Panthers’ offense inside the five-yard line both times.
-They responded with consecutive three-and-outs.

-On the second three-and-out, PSU senior punt returner DeAndre Thompkins took the ensuing punt all the way back for a 39-yard touchdown, giving the Nittany Lions a 30-6 lead with 28 seconds left in the quarter and essentially putting an end to any hopes of a Pitt victory.
+The next score came when PSU senior punt returner DeAndre Thompkins took a punt all the way back for a 39-yard touchdown, giving the Nittany Lions a 30-6 lead with 28 seconds left in the quarter and essentially putting an end to any hopes of a Pitt victory.

-In that decisive third quarter, the Panthers accumulated -2 total yards and committed seven penalties for 41 yards.
+In that decisive third quarter, the Panthers accumulated negative two total yards and committed seven penalties for 41 yards.

 The Nittany Lions added three more fourth-quarter touchdowns for good measure — an 11-yard pass to first-year Mac Hippenhammer, a four-yard rush by senior running back Mark Allen and a 34-yard pass to junior Brandon Polk — to secure the 51-6 blowout victory.

 “You gotta move on,” Pickett said.
 “Flush it and move on.
-24-hour rule, no matter if you win or lose.”
+Twenty-four-hour rule, no matter if you win or lose.”

 Pitt will look to move on next Saturday in its first ACC game versus Georgia Tech.
 Kickoff is set for 12:30 p.m. at Heinz Field.